vjeantet/herdr-palette/README.md

 - herdr's built-in operations - workspace, tab, pane, agent, config;
 - every action of every other installed plugin;
-- your own commands, and texts to drop into an agent's input box, declared in a config file.
+- your own commands, and prompts (text to drop into an agent's input box), declared in a config file.

 A Sublime-Text- or VSCode-style popup: what you type stays on the top line, fuzzy-filtered results underneath with the matched characters in bold.
 One Rust binary, no runtime dependency